 In 1939 the Santa Barbara Chamber of Commerce recommended the site for a municipal airport should be the Goleta Slough.
 After much political wrangling, the real estate was secured along with federal grants to help with the cost.
 By 1941, the Army Corps of Engineers began the huge job of filling in the slough with dirt from Mescaltitlan Island.
 With the advent of World War II, the construction was placed on high priority.
 The Marines moved in and construction was going on 24 hours a day.

 In this photo of Goleta in 1943, the two hangars can be seen tucked off in the corner of the completed air base.
+They continued to be used by the airport after the war, and until just recently, when they were condemned.

 If you look closely, different company logos can still be seen painted on the buildings.